cn-eugene/MC-Modder-Masters-Jul14-Jul18-25/README.md

 # MC-Modder-Masters-Jul14-Jul18-25
 Hello, families of these incredible Ninjas!

 Thank you so much for an awesome week of modding Minecraft!
-This was by far my favorite camp that I ran this summer and I cannot thank you all enough for the amazing work you all put in.
+This was one of the best camps I ran this summer and I cannot thank you all enough for the amazing work you all put in.
 I seriously hope you all continue to work on your mods and improve your coding skills even further... or maybe just continue to enjoy the fun of Minecraft!